 - (a) Position and Duties.
-Company agrees to employ Executive in the position of Chief Financial Officer to perform the duties as outlined on Exhibit A and as the Chief Executive Officer (CEO) or the Board of Directors of the Company (the "Board of Directors") may from time to time direct or require.
+Company agrees to employ Executive in the position of General Counsel to perform the duties as outlined on Exhibit A and as the Chief Executive Officer (CEO) or the Board of Directors of the Company (the "Board of Directors") may from time to time direct or require.
 Executive shall report to the CEO.
 Executive shall devote his best efforts, skills and abilities, on a full-time basis, exclusively to Company's business.
 Executive covenants and agrees to faithfully adhere to and fulfill such policies as are established from time to time by the Board of Directors or Company (collectively, the "Policies"). - (b) No Conflicting Obligations.
 Executive represents and warrants to Company that Executive is under no obligations or commitments, whether contractual or otherwise, that are inconsistent with Executive's obligations under this Agreement or that would prohibit Executive, contractually or otherwise, from performing Executive's duties under this Agreement and/or the Policies. - (c) No Unauthorized Use of Third Party Intellectual Property.
 Executive represents and warrants to Company that Executive will not use or disclose, in connection with Executive's employment by Company, any patents, trade secrets, confidential information, or other proprietary information or intellectual property as to which any other person has any right, title or interest, except to the extent that Company holds a valid license or other written permission for such use from the owner(s) thereof.
 Executive represents and warrants to Company that Executive has returned all property and confidential information belonging to any prior employer. - (d) Start Date.
-Executive shall commence employment with Company on June 21, 2021 or such other date as mutually agreed upon by Executive and Company (the date on which Executive actually commences employment with Company, the "Start Date").
+Executive shall commence employment with Company on September 1, 2021 (the date on which Executive actually commences employment with Company, the "Start Date").